Citation, DOI, disclosures and article data

 At the time the article was created Frank Gaillard had no recorded disclosures.View Frank Gaillard's current disclosures

 At the time the article was last revised Daniel J Bell had no recorded disclosures.View Daniel J Bell's current disclosures

 The word efface, in general English usage, means to cause something to fade or disappear 1,2.

 In the context of radiology it should be taken to mean that a space or cavity has been obliterated by the external application of mass effect.

-For example, a brain tumour exerting mass effect on the adjacent brain may efface the adjacent cerebral sulci or ventricles.
+For example, a brain tumor exerting mass effect on the adjacent brain may efface the adjacent cerebral sulci or ventricles.
 This implies that no CSF remains in those spaces.
 If there is incomplete obliteration of the space then one can use the term 'partial effacement'.

 It is important to note that intrinsic obliteration, for example in the setting of congenital asymmetry of the ventricles, is not effacement.